louim/bedrock-site-protect/README.md

 Example Playbook
 ----------------

 Add this role (`louim.bedrock-site-protect`) to the `requirements.yml` file in your Bedrock installation, then re-run the `ansible-galaxy install -r requirements.yml` to install the new role.
-You might need to add the `-f` to force install of previously downloaded roles.
+You might need to add the `-f` option to force install of previously downloaded roles.

 You will also need to add the role to the `server.yml` like so: